containers/podman/docs/source/markdown/podman-create.1.md

 #### **--tz**=*timezone*

 Set timezone in container.
 This flag takes area-based timezones, GMT time, as well as `local`, which sets the timezone in the container to match the host machine.
 See `/usr/share/zoneinfo/` for valid timezones.
+Remote connections use local containers.conf for defaults

 #### **--umask**=*umask*

 Set the umask inside the container.
 Defaults to `0022`.
+Remote connections use local containers.conf for defaults

 #### **--uidmap**=*container_uid:host_uid:amount*